By Rick Steves

 How do I see whether a rail pass makes sense for my trip in particular?

 In theory, you could use this map to add up approximate pay-as-you-go fares for your itinerary, and compare that cost to the price of a rail pass for the number of days you expect to spend on the train.
-However, Greek rail service currently runs only on the Thessaloniki–Larissa–Athens main line and on branch lines to Volos and Kalambaka (Meteora).
+However, Greek rail service currently runs only on the Thessaloniki–Larissa–Athens main line and on branch lines to Volos and Kalambaka (Meteora); international service is limited to Thessaloniki–Sofia (Bulgaria) and Thessaloniki–Belgrade (Serbia).
 Many other local rail connections are not operating, including around the Peloponnese, so it's pretty safe to assume that you won't be using a pass to get around within Greece.
 Dotted lines show ferry routes, some of which are discounted if you have a rail pass.
 Dashed lines show bus connections, which aren't covered by rail passes.
 That said, you may still find it helpful to follow the links below for:

 - More tips for figuring out whether a pass makes sense for your trip

 - The basics on choosing among rail passes

 - More tips on how to save money by fine-tuning your rail pass

 - Advice on deciding between first and second class